EmanuelKuhn/warpinator-swift/README.md

-# Warpinator swift
+# Warpinator for macOS and iOS

-An unoffical implementation of [Warpinator](https://github.com/linuxmint/warpinator) for macOS and iOS devices.
+Warpinator-swift is an unoffical implementation of [Warpinator](https://github.com/linuxmint/warpinator) for macOS and iOS devices.
 The UI is implemented in swiftUI so that almost all code can be shared between the macOS and iOS versions.

 ## Download